Bar Kokhba Revolt: Displacement and enslavement

-The suppression of the revolt and the ensuing harsh conditions led to a large influx of refugees, some of whom settled in Babylonia, contributing to its spiritual growth in the following centuries.
-In response to post-revolt emigration, rabbinic instructions sought to discourage leaving the Land of Israel, emphasizing that one should live there "even in a town where the majority of inhabitants are Gentiles," rather than abroad, even "in a town where all the inhabitants are Jews."
-A recurring teaching asserts that "living in the Land of Israel is equivalent to all the other commandments of the Torah."
+The war also produced a large wave of refugees, some of whom settled among the Jewish community in Babylonia, contributing to its spiritual development in the following centuries.
+The displacement is also attested in Dialogue with Trypho, a 2nd-century Christian apologetic work by Justin Martyr, which describes a conversation between the author and a Jewish fugitive living in Corinth, Greece.
+In response to post-revolt emigration, rabbinic teachings sought to discourage departure from the Land of Israel.
+A passage in the Tosefta (Avodah Zarah 4:3), a compilation of rabbinic texts from the late 2nd century, states that one should live in the Land of Israel "even in a town where the majority of inhabitants are gentiles," rather than abroad, even "in a town where all the inhabitants are Jews."
+A teaching recurring in this section of the Tosefta and in Sifrei Devarim (80:4) declares that "living in the Land of Israel is equivalent to all the other commandments of the Torah."
 (Note: Yet, some rabbis who upheld this view are also recorded as holding communal leadership roles in Nisibis, Rome, and Babylonia.)

-Religious suppression and execution of sages
+Religious suppression

-Following the revolt, Hadrian implemented a series of harsh religious decrees aimed at dismantling Jewish nationalism in Judaea, (Note: Historian Moshe David Herr explains that Hadrian's decrees did not aim to abolish Judaism, but rather targeted its nationalist elements while permitting unrelated practices such as dietary laws and the rejection of idolatry.
-Talmudic scholar Saul Lieberman argued that the decrees were not issued all at once, but evolved gradually and aligned with standard Roman practices toward rebellious provinces.) the first such measures since the decrees of Antiochus IV in the 160s BCE.
-These included the outlawing of Torah study, the Hebrew calendar, and other core expressions of Jewish religious life.
-Jewish scholars were executed, and sacred texts were publicly burned.
-Hadrian further desecrated the ruins of the Temple by erecting statues of Jupiter and himself on the site.
-These measures remained in force until his death in 138 CE, after which conditions eased somewhat, though Jews continued to be banned from entering Jerusalem, with the sole exception of visits on Tisha B'Av, the day of mourning for the Temple's destruction.
+Following the revolt, Hadrian implemented religious decrees aimed at dismantling Jewish nationalism in Judaea, (Note: Historian Moshe David Herr explains that Hadrian's decrees did not aim to abolish Judaism, but rather targeted its nationalist elements while permitting unrelated practices such as dietary laws and the rejection of idolatry.
+Talmudic scholar Saul Lieberman argued that the decrees were not issued all at once, but evolved gradually and aligned with standard Roman practices toward rebellious provinces.) the first since the decrees of Antiochus IV in 168/7 BCE.
+These included bans on Torah study and the Hebrew calendar; sages were executed and sacred texts publicly burned.
+Hadrian desecrated the ruins of the Temple by erecting statues of Jupiter and himself on the site.
+These measures remained in force until his death in 138, after which conditions improved somewhat.